-Although huskies thrive in households with other dogs, their natural instinct to catch anything that resembles prey, especially pets that jump suddenly, make them incompatible to living with cats.
+Although huskies thrive in households with other dogs, their natural instinct to catch anything that resembles prey, especially pets that jump suddenly, makes them incompatible with living with cats.

 In some cases, puppies were raised along with cats, from early days and they seemed to get well along.
 The way they are raised as well as their family traits (huskies are born with their mom and dad’s character traits) will make the decisive factor in how well they get along with cats.

 Huskies can be given the raw diet.
-It would be beneficial if they are fed a varied mixed diet - cooked and raw, with meat, plenty of fibres, vegetables and fruits.
+It would be beneficial to feed a varied mixed diet – cooked and raw, with meat, plenty of fiber, vegetables, and fruits.

 They quite enjoy eating:

-Adult huskies need to be fed twice a day and their appetite varies depending on the physical activities done during the day: they will eat a bigger quantity of food if they were well exercised.
+Adult huskies need to be fed twice a day, and their appetite varies depending on the physical activities done during the day: they will eat a larger quantity of food if they were well exercised.

 In the wild, huskies live at the Arctic where their diet consisted on what they could catch :